 - Are the enrollment periods the same for insurance with the Rice Student Health Insurance Plan as it is in the Marketplace?

 Open enrollment periods on the Marketplace do not necessarily coincide with the academic semester meaning students may be uninsured at points during the year.
 The Rice Student Health Insurance Plan offers open enrollment for annual, and fall only coverage, starting with each academic year.

 - What is the benefit of the Rice Student Health Insurance Plan compared to the individual plans on the Marketplace?

-The Rice Student Health Insurance Plan gives you access to basic health care services along with office visits, prescriptions and many preventive services at a low out-of-pocket cost.
-If you need to see a doctor off-campus, you have access to a comprehensive network of doctors, hospitals and specialists provided by Aetna student health insurance.
-The Aetna Student Health Insurance Plan in-network provider list may be more extensive than the in-network list you would have on a Marketplace and the network is nationwide.
+The Rice Student Health Insurance Plan gives you access to basic health care services along with office visits, prescriptions and many preventive services at a low to no out-of-pocket cost.
+If you need to see a doctor off-campus, you have access to a comprehensive network of doctors, hospitals and specialists provided by Aetna network.
+The Aetna in-network provider list may be more extensive than the in-network list you would have on a Marketplace and the network is nationwide.
 The Rice Student Health Insurance Plan includes global emergency services, which are valuable to students traveling abroad.
 Also, once you enroll in the Aetna Student Health plan, you are automatically enrolled in the Vital Savings Discount program which provides discounts for numerous dental services and procedures.
 Many of the plans on the Marketplace do not provide cost assistance for dental services.
 Lastly, If you are eligible for the graduate subsidy, it is a requirement that you be enrolled in the Rice Student Health Insurance plan to qualify.

-If I choose to purchase a plan on the Marketplace, what benefits must I have in order to qualify for the insurance waiver?
+- If I choose to purchase a plan on the Marketplace, what benefits must I have in order to qualify for the insurance waiver?

-The plan provides prescription coverage.
+- The plan provides prescription coverage.

-The plan’s deductible is no more than $5,000 per insured.
+- The plan’s deductible is no more than $5,000.

 - The plan is currently active and you agree to maintain health insurance throughout the policy year.
 If you lose coverage you will notify Rice immediately.

 The Rice insurance plan falls into the Gold category.